Harsh-Gill/Data_IoT_Nodes/README.md

-This project is initiated for creating IoT based nodes for easily and tracking assets or the weather at a low hardware cost and at a high volume
+This project is initiated for creating IoT based nodes for easily tracking assets or the weather at a low hardware cost and at a high data volume
 # IoT Weather station Nodes / Asset tracking

 _Specific sensitive information has been removed from the code.
 For more information, please feel free to inquire._